emontecalvo/breakr-full-stack/README.md

-## Use
+## Setup

-* To use this application, simply clone the repository.
+* To use this application, simply clone or download the repository.

+* Make sure you have Node.js installed (https://nodejs.org/en/).

+* Make sure you have Mongodb installed (https://www.mongodb.com).

+* cd into the project folder.

+* In the command line run: $npm install

+* Next, in the command line run: $npm run build

+* Third, launch Mongodb (usually by typing $mongod in the terminal).

+* Fourth, in the command line run: $npm start

+* Go to the localhost 8080 on your web browser and you should see Breakr running!

 ## Live site
 Please visit the live site to use if you don't want to install it locally on your computer:  https://breakr.herokuapp.com/#/timer